Malacath-92/Proxy-PDF-Maker/README.md

 #### Preview Width
 Determines the resolution of previews in the card grid and the page preview.
 Smaller numbers result in faster cropping but worse previews.

-#### Default Page Size
-Dropdown to choose the default page size when creating a new project.

 #### Theme
 Choose a theme from among all themes found in the folder `res/styles`, which have to be `.qss` files.
 Predefined themes are: